 RMDs are required 401(k) withdrawals that must be made every year after reaching the established age.
 These required withdrawals are calculated using the life expectancy of the account owner.

-Remember, RMDs are treated as ordinary income, therefore, are taxable.
+Remember, RMDs are treated as ordinary, taxable income.

 IRA vs 401(k)